MicrosoftDocs/power-platform/power-platform/admin/power-automate-licensing/faqs.md

 1. Environments where there are more per flow plans assigned to the flows than active per flow licenses assigned to the environment.

-Admins will need to run the power shell per environmnet.
-Some of the flows have a flow turn off date and prioritize resolving those flows to avoid business interruptions.
-Flows without expiration dates will be enforced in next wave(by end of 2023)
+Admins will need to run the power shell per environment.
 If no results are returned, there are no flows that need your attention.
-As new flows are created and new enforcements launched, you may want to periodically run the power shell command to identify any flows that need your attention.
+When there are any licensing changes in your environment or new users/flows added to the environment, run the power shell command to identify if any flows need your attention.
+When new enforcements are launched, admins and makers will get notifications in Power Plaform Admin Center, Power Automate portal and emails.
+If you receive a notification, rerun the powershell to identify any flows that need your attention.

 Assign a per user license to the owner of the flow or assign a per flow license to the flow to avoid the flow being turned off.
 To learn more, go to [flow expiration limits](/power-automate/limits-and-config#expiration-limits).